 Knowing the risk associated with your water is the first step to achieving healthy, clean water.
 Often times well water pollutants are colorless, odorless molecules making detection at home difficult.
 Water with discoloration or odor may be safe to drink, yet clear, tasteless water may have an elevated risk.

 - Typically found in human and animal waste

 - Sanitization may be needed to eliminate disease growth in wells after flooding events

 Fertilizers & Pesticides

-- Used to promote agriculture growth, minimize insect damage, reduce weeds
+- Used to promote agriculture growth, minimize insect damage, and reduce weeds

 Lead & Heavy Metals

 - Improper disposal of used motor oil, paint, cleaning solvents, soaps, and detergents